 San Diego County could possibly save money with fewer trolley trips and a small shuttle to take the few riders in the night to El Cajon, Downtown San Diego, and Santee.
 During special events, a few trolleys could be added.
 Residents believe public transit is a value but this is an example of excessive waste of energy, money, and environment is a concern.

 Vicinity Map of Noise Location: The area of 1960 homes was identified in 1989 for environment decibel impact and has gotten worse and worse with transportation expansion.
 Statistics indicate that there can be more crime in areas that are impacted by noise and the quality of life may be reduced considerably.
 (Trolley Tracks are locaed at base of Slope at Loren Drive (adjacent to Water St between Severin Dr. and Murray Dr. La Mesa California 91942)

-Historical Document of Noise Element from 1989
+Historical Document Noise Element 1989

-Compliance National Environment Policy NEPA Ground Impact
+National Environment Policy NEPA